 If you have any questions or concerns regarding your E.I. claim or application you can access your E.I. account online by signing up for ‘My Service Canada’ account.
 If it is necessary to call the inquiry line at 1-800-206-7218, be sure to provide the reference code above to ensure you receive the information that pertains to the ‘Automotive Employment Insurance Application’.

 Read the following information very carefully, so that you clearly understand your rights and responsibilities when applying for Employment Insurance)

 Online Automotive Employment Insurance Application

-If you do not have an existing Employment Insurance claim or the claim has gone dormant because you have not continued your Bi-weekly reports, you will be required to apply for Employment Insurance online for the weeks of our scheduled shutdown period.
-The application can be completed up to 1 week in advance, but must be completed no later than 2 weeks after a layoff.
+If you do not have an existing Employment Insurance claim or the claim has gone dormant because you have not continued your Bi-weekly reports, you will be required to apply for Employment Insurance online.
+The application can be completed starting Monday July 1st, 2019, but must be completed no later than 2 weeks (July 19th, 2019) after the layoff.

 Employment Insurance is and has always been a government program administrated by a federal branch currently known as Service Canada, which determines how unemployed in Canada apply and receive benefits based on the Employment Insurance Act.
 Service Canada determines how application is made by a claimant, which is why it is your responsibility to apply for Employment Insurance online using Service Canada’s Automotive Employment Insurance Application with the reference code below.

 Once on the Service Canada Website click “English” then once on the appropriate page click on “Apply for Employment Insurance”

 Note: Should you have problems finding the web page, do a “Google” search for “Application for Employment Insurance Benefits Online”.
 Once you have found the appropriate page, prior to starting your E.I.
 Application you should know or have: